nuwave/lighthouse/docs/master/api-reference/directives.md

 ## Count

-Returns the count of a given relationship or a model
+Returns the count of a given relationship or model.

 ```graphql
 type User  {